11 tips for helping seniors stay healthy during the holiday season

 Between cleaning the house and cooking for a crowd, hosting a big holiday meal can be a source of stress.
 If an older relative traditionally hosts a big holiday meal, consider passing the tradition on to the younger generation of family members.
 If the relative insists on hosting, Fuchs recommends younger family members volunteer to clean or prepare part of the meal.

-For many senior citizens, especially those on a fixed income, the holidays can be a financial challenge due to purchasing gifts for many family members.
+For many seniors, especially those on a fixed income, the holidays can be a financial challenge due to purchasing gifts for many family members.
 To reduce stress from paying for gifts, consider having a family grab bag, where everyone contributes one gift.

-For some senior citizens, the holidays are a time to travel long distances to visit family and friends.
+For some seniors, the holidays are a time to travel long distances to visit family and friends.
 Whether they travel by car, rail or plane, keep in mind that an older relative might want to rest upon arrival.
-Golden suggested offering the options of watching television or taking a nap instead of planning a day of shopping and visiting.
+Golden suggests offering the options of watching television or taking a nap instead of planning a day of shopping and visiting.

 If older relatives are visiting your home for the holidays, ensure your home is safe and accessible.
 "Be mindful of hazards in your home.
 For instance, someone with a cane could trip over area rugs," Fuchs advises.
 Consider having your relative sleep on the first floor of your home.
 If that's not possible, let them stay in a room close to the bathroom.
 In addition, use nightlights in the hallway so they don't stumble in the dark.